bebiksior/httpworkbench/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or a Issue.

+Thanks a lot to [Sim4n6](https://github.com/Sim4n6) for multiple feature ideas!

 ## License